-I received Maya Gandaia (pronounced My-A Gan-dye-A) as my Earth name: a present from mother earth on a magical journey of meditation in early 2017.
+My birth name is Ella: which means complete!
+But I received Maya Gandaia (pronounced My-a Gan-dye-A) as my Earth: a present from Mother Earth on a magical journey of meditation in early 2017, and so this concept was born!
+Maya means ‘Illusion’ in Sanskrit, and ‘Gandaia’ is the joy!

 I have always loved Maya Angelou and so the name Maya holds even more power and truth in my heart.
 It has brought me pure joy on this path as a seeker of truth moving from the illusion of my identity to joy and creating this wonderful life: a life I LOVE!

-So then I began this path… this heroines journey of self discovery and of course I came up against all sorts of obstacles: being told I shouldn’t, I can’t, but I persevered, I persisted, I twisted, I turned… and finally I emerged from my chrysalis with many many hats!
-I realised the true secret in life is I can be whoever I want to be, that I can try on all these hats and relish in that deliciousness unapologetically!
-So here are some of the things I am and have been:
+So then I began this path… this heroines journey of self discovery and of course I came up against all sorts of obstacles: being told I shouldn’t, I can’t, but I persevered, I persisted, I twisted, I turned… and my wings grew stronger… and finally I emerged from my chrysalis with many many hats and a motivation for excellence!
+I realised the true secret in life is I can be whoever I want to be, that I can try on all these hats… I can even eat grapes (since forever I thought grapes were the one most disgusting thing on earth… but as I embarked on this journey, I realised that even this was an illusion: something my 4 yr old self made up!)
+Now I relish in life, in all this deliciousness unapologetically!

 I grew up in a small town (Faversham) with an amazing beautiful Mother of mixed heritage who taught me French showed me the world and to lose myself in books, and a rockstar Dad who taught me all things science and logic.
 I loved art, languages and nature, but I never danced until we moved to Bristol aged 11.